NFL hires former U.S. attorney, SEC chair to investigate Daniel Snyder and Commanders

 The committee declined to comment Friday through a spokesperson.

+Johnston was among six former employees who appeared on Capitol Hill during the roundtable to tell lawmakers about their experiences working for the team as the panel investigates the team’s workplace culture and the NFL’s handling of allegations of pervasive sexual misconduct at the franchise.
+The committee has continued to press the league for documents and information related to the previous investigation of the team’s workplace conducted by D.C. attorney Beth Wilkinson.

-Lisa Banks, an attorney representing many former team employees, said D.C. attorney Beth Wilkinson had “earned the trust of dozens of victims and witnesses who provided her with evidence of pervasive sexual harassment and abuse” during the previous investigation of the team’s workplace.
+Lisa Banks, an attorney representing many former team employees, said Friday that Wilkinson had “earned the trust of dozens of victims and witnesses who provided her with evidence of pervasive sexual harassment and abuse” during the previous investigation.
 Banks said in a statement that she and her clients had “understood that Ms. Wilkinson would also conduct the investigation into Tiffani Johnston’s allegations … given her unique knowledge of the Commanders organization, its culture of sexual harassment, and Dan Snyder’s credibility.”

 Banks said that hiring “a new investigator, with no such prior knowledge … makes no sense at all.”
 But she said she would have discussions with Johnston about her willingness to participate in the new investigation, adding that she and her clients “are pleased that the NFL has agreed to make the results public” and hope the same is done with the findings of Wilkinson’s investigation.